Thursday, January 31, 2008

 count?

-Goal for week: walk for 30 mins at least 1x (go to the freaking mall if I have to!)
+Goal for week: walk for 30 mins at least 1x (go to the freaking mall if I have to!)7) Get hair free (except my head) by EOY.

 Goal for week (cause yeah, lagging on this one too).
 Figure out the clinic I’m going to and cost.